NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] P1: Okay we REALLY need to be able to dial the motor speed ALL the way down right next to zero. the pid loop is not happy otherwise.
 - [x] FIXME: go through all my uses of __not_in_flash and add asserts to make sure they're actually doing that thing (addr < 0x1000000)
 - [x] stepper timer interrupt isn't doing the right thing w.r.t. rearming the alarm. fix that. maybe make a template from the impl in paper_controller.
 - [x] (!!!) steppers need to be able to go slower! a lot slower!